All Episodes

 Hey, because the dog just sees someone chattering and all this energy.

-It needs to be and then fix the problem silently immediately, and then it's over.
+It needs to be, and then fix the problem silently, immediately.

-And that's the great thing about dogs is um, you know, dogs can get in a dog fight, and then literally two seconds later, they're fine with each other because they resolve problems fast.
+And that's the great thing about dogs is, you know, dogs can get in a dog fight and then literally two seconds later, they're fine with each other because they resolve problems fast.

-And that's what happens whenever uh, you know, dogs are living with humans is we tend to drag out problems too long because we don't have a pack of dogs that's gonna fix the situation.
+And that's what happens whenever, you know, dogs are living with humans is we tend to drag out problems too long because we don't have a pack of dogs that's going to fix the situation.

-Um so yeah, we we need to always be aware of our body language and aware, how are we acting when whenever a dog has an issue, how am I acting?
+So yeah, we need to always be aware of our body language and aware how are we acting whenever a dog has an issue, how am I acting?

 Am I acting different than I would have if I was calm and confident?

-And if I am, I need to kind of reassess how I'm acting and and and start being a little more quiet and a little more calm and in control.
+And if I am, I need to kind of reassess how I'm acting and start being a little more quiet and a little more calm and in control.

-So it sounds like what you're saying is that part of being a responsible but also an effective uh pet owner is to be a better person, like and have have more mindfulness of what you are doing and how you're reacting to the world around you.
+So it sounds like what you're saying is that part of being a responsible, but also an effective pet owner is to be a better person and have more mindfulness of what you are doing and how you're reacting to the world around you.

 Absolutely.